General Program Information

 Residents are strongly encouraged to attend local professional conferences that focus on current issues in pharmacotherapy.
 These would include the MSHP Annual and Midyear meetings.

-Residents have the option of completing a teaching certificate during their residency year.
+PGY1 residents and PGY2 residents who have not completed a teaching certificate will complete a teaching certificate during their residency year.
 The certificate is modeled on recommendations published by ACCP and includes large group didactic instruction, small group discussion and precepting.

 Each resident completes a research or major project as part of their residency training.
 Each resident will work with their preceptor in the selection of their project.
 The results of this project are presented by the resident at the Annual Meeting of the Pediatric Pharmacy Advocacy Group.
 Assistance in research design is provided by Children’s Research Sponsored Programs in planning the project.